jdeguzman1231/jdeguzman1231/README.md

-### Hi there 👋
+### Hello!

-My name is Joseph Deguzman and I am a recent graduate of Stony Brook University
+My name is Joseph Deguzman and I am a recent graduate of Stony Brook University where I received my B.S. in Computer Science.

+I am a passionate software developer interested in full stack development.

+**Top 3 Languages**
+1. Python
+2. JavaScript
+3. Java

 <!--
 **jdeguzman1231/jdeguzman1231** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.